 The U.S. Army Corps of Engineers, in coordination with the Tennessee Department of Environment and Conservation and Interagency Review Team, has approved EnSafe’s wetland mitigation bank, West Tennessee Wetland Mitigation Bank.

-Our largest credit release will come with the hydrologic modification and revegetation of the property, which includes planting 54,000 native wetland trees and shrubs across the property.
+EnSafe has completed requirements for the initial release of 20 percent of the 126.6 total bank credits, having planted over 54,000 native wetland trees and shrubs across the property.
 Credit release milestones are based on meeting designated ecological performance standards over a seven-year timeline.